Table of Contents Hide

 When we execute the program, it clearly shows what the error is and where it occurred with a line number.

-We have used both spaces and tabs in the same code block, and hence we have got the error in the first place.
-We can resolve the error by using either space or tab in the code block.
+We have used both spaces and tabs in the same code block, and hence we got the error in the first place.
+We can resolve the error by using either space or a tab in the code block.

 Let us indent the code according to the PEP-8 recommendation in our example, i.e., using four white spaces everywhere.

 def convert_meter_to_cm(num): output = num * 1000 return output print(convert_meter_to_cm(10))

 If you are using the VS Code, the easy way to solve this error is by using the settings “Convert indentation to spaces” or “Convert indentation to tabs” commands.

 - Press CTRL + Shift + P or (⌘ + Shift + P on Mac) to open the command palette.

 - type “convert indentation to” in the search command palette

 - select your preferred options, either tab or space